BrianArbuckle/sunriset/README.md

 The built in outputs include:

-Pandas Dtatframe of all built in calculations.
+Pandas Dataframe of all built in calculations.

 Daily Sunrise, Sunset & Solar Noon time. - In Progress